Intro to XR

 How XR started

-In 2018 a report was released by the Intergovernmental Panel on Climate Change (IPCC) - part of the United Nation.
+In 2018 a report was released by the Intergovernmental Panel on Climate Change (IPCC) - part of the United Nations.
 It stated, “There is a need for urgent action: The world needs to undergo an urgent and rapid transformation to a global clean energy economy.”

 This became the catalyst for the formation of XR.
 In October 2018 we launched a rebellion against the UK Government due to its inaction on the global climate and nature emergencies.
 Around 1500 people joined us outside the Houses of Parliament to read a Declaration of Rebellion.
 This powerful and emotional statement ends with these words: